MyUtilityBox

 Understanding JSON: A Developer's Guide

 JSON (JavaScript Object Notation) is a lightweight, text-based data interchange format.
-Despite its name, it is language-independent and is supported by virtually every modern programming language, including Python, Java, C#, PHP, and of course, JavaScript.
+Despite its roots in JavaScript, it is language-independent and is supported by virtually every modern programming language, including Python, Java, C#, PHP, and Go.

 Frequently Asked Questions